eallenOP/gdte/learning-design-plan-1.md

-# Learning Design for Teaching in a Tertiary Context
+# Learning Design for Teaching in a Tertiary Context—Elise Allen
 ## Assessment Task 1: The Learning Design Plan

 ### Part 1: The learning design context and background